AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

 TotalAV

-• Real-time protection from viruses, malware, and online threats
+• Real-time protection from viruses, malware, and malicious websites

 In this article

-AVG vs. TotalAV: which is better?
+AVG vs. TotalAV: Which is better?

-AVG vs. TotalAV review at a glance
+AVG vs. TotalAV overview

-• AVG: Best for performance and security
+• AVG: Best for performance

-• TotalAV: Best for budget
+• TotalAV: Best for a budget suite

-AVG vs. TotalAV compared
+AVG logo TotalAV logo

 Real-time protection